WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Methods

+The weight matrices of models can be initialized using weight templates and scalers via Kronecker product, enabling robust initialization by effectively leveraging the structured knowledge encapsulated within the weight templates.
+Next, we outline the process of integrating knowledge from pre-trained models into these structured weight templates, following the rules defined in Eq.\eqref{equ:kro}.

+To transfer knowledge from pre-trained models into weight templates, we employ knowledge distillation~\cite{hinton2015distilling}, a widely-used method in knowledge transfer.
+Since weight templates themselves lack the capacity to learn from data independently, we construct an auxiliary model $f_{\text{aux}}(\theta_{\text{aux}})$~\cite{xia2024transformer}, whose parameters are derived from weight templates and scalers under the rule defined in Eq.\eqref{equ:kro}.
+The parameter updates of the auxiliary model are achieved by updating weight templates and scalers (see Algorithm~\ref{alg:algorithm} for details), following the optimization objective:

+where $\mathcal{T}$ is the target set of shared weight templates for universally initializing variable-sized models. $\mathcal{S}_{\text{aux}}$ represents the set of weight scalers specific to the auxiliary model $f_{\text{aux}}$, which are discarded after the knowledge integration.

+In this manner, the auxiliary model serves as both a medium for transferring knowledge from pre-trained models to weight templates, and a bottleneck for filtering out unstructured knowledge lacking size-agnostic properties required for initializing variable-sized downstream models.

-The learning process of weight templates adopts soft distillation loss and classification loss provided by the auxiliary model, which is computed as follows:
+The learning process for weight templates adopts soft distillation loss and classification loss, computed as:

-where the first item is distillation loss, $\text{KL}(\cdot, \cdot)$ is KL-divergence loss function, $z_{\text{anc}}$ and $z_{\text{aux}}$ is the logits outputs of the ancestry model and auxiliary model, respectively.
-The second item is classification loss, $\text{CE}(\cdot, \cdot)$ is cross-entropy loss function, and $y$ is the label of the image.
-It should be noted that the loss $L$ is only used to update the parameters of the weight template and weight scalers, and the parameter of auxiliary model will be reconstructed by the weight template under the rule of Eq.(\ref{equ:kro}).
+where $\text{KL}(\cdot, \cdot)$ denotes the KL-divergence loss, with $z_{\text{pre}}$ and $z_{\text{aux}}$ being the logits outputs of the pre-trained model and auxiliary model. $\text{CE}(\cdot, \cdot)$ denotes the cross-entropy loss, and $y$ is the ground-truth label of the image.
+Note that $\mathcal{L}$ is exclusively used to update the parameters of weight templates and weight scalers (Eq.~\eqref{equ:ob}), while the parameters of the auxiliary model are indirectly updated by being reconstructed under the rule in Eq.~\eqref{equ:kro} at each iteration.